 For most injured victims of car accidents, the most pressing question they have is, “How much money will I get to cover my costs?”
 This is not an easy question to answer right away because it depends on several different factors.
 It is important to realize that, no matter how similar your car accident seems to be to another crash, it is the factors we will discuss here that can make the two accidents worth very different amounts of money.
-We will take a look at the most important factors one by one.
+Our Indianapolis car accident attorney will take a look at the most important factors one by one.

 Type and Amount of Insurance Coverage

 The most important factor in determining how much your claim is worth is how much insurance those involved in the crash have.
 When you are injured in a crash and the other driver is 100 percent to blame, your settlement will be limited to the total value of that driver’s insurance policy.
 Drivers in Indiana are required to carry a minimum of $25,000 per person ($50,000 per accident) of liability coverage.
 Although it is always recommended that drivers carry more insurance than this, many people only carry the minimum.
 In that case, $25,000 is the most you can be awarded—unless the at-fault driver has significant personal assets.
 If the at-fault driver has no insurance, it is unlikely you will be able to recover any damages from him.